 According to the University of Georgia Extension, you'll want to make sure that garden beds slope away from the house and that water from any drain spouts is directed away from the garden beds.
 If the bed is not near a building, direct the water runoff away from the bed center.
 Generally, you can alter a planting bed's grading by building up soil and sloping it in the direction you want runoff to travel.
 Be sure to use topsoil or some other dense soil.

 There may be soil issues that make grading with topsoil ineffective.
 If the site continues to show poor drainage, it may have a "hard pan" — a layer of hard-packed soil — under the surface.
-Break this up by deep tilling.
+Break this up by deep tilling and incorporating organic matter.

 Good soil means happy plants, and sometimes, your native soil doesn't have what it takes.
 If your garden bed is well-established with happy plants, the odds are that your current soil is essentially appropriate, providing the support and nutrients that plants require.
 However, if this is a new bed or if it has not been cultivated for some years, you'll want to take a closer look at the soil.